Threat Education

 Insurance Creates Motivation

-Attackers know that small businesses often have cyber insurance with ransom payment coverage, making them profitable targets even with modest demands.
+Attackers know that small businesses often have cyber insurance with ransom payment coverage.
+This makes them profitable targets even with modest demands.

 Prevention: Building Ransomware Resistance